The 10 Worst Ontario Suburbs For 2022

-Not everyone is cut out for city life.
-Some people would prefer to live in the cities and towns that surround Ontario.
+The suburbs of Ontario call to all types of people looking to escape city life.
+Some people would prefer to live in the cities and towns that surround Ontario to avoid all the hustle and bustle.

-Today, we'll use science and data to determine which Ontario 'burbs need a little tender loving care - the sore thumbs of the Ontario area if you will.
-Realistically, you can't expect all the suburbs to live up to Ontario proper, although La Palma certainly tries.
+Today, we’ll use Saturday Night Science to determine which Ontario ‘burbs need a little tender loving care – the sore thumbs of the Ontario area if you will.
+Realistically, you can only expect some of the suburbs to live up to Ontario proper, although San Marino certainly tries.

 We examined the 75 biggest suburbs of Ontario to find out the worst places to live.
 And while you won't necessarily find them on the worst places to live in California lists, these ten places are a little too far downwind of Ontario in terms of quality of life.

-What's the worst suburb of Ontario?
-San Bernardino ranks as the worst suburb of Ontario for 2022 based on the most recent Census and FBI data.
+What’s the worst suburb of Ontario?
+Hesperia ranks as the worst suburb of Ontario for 2023 based on the most recent Census and FBI data.

 Read on to see how we determined the places around Ontario that need a pick-me-up.
 And remember, don't blame the messenger.